jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 </div>

 ### Harmonizing a scale

-Harmonizing a scale refers to assembling the chords that are "native" to a given key or mode, by starting on each degree of the parent scale and stacking thirds to form a triad chord.
+Harmonizing a scale refers to assembling the chords that belong to a given key or mode, by starting on each degree of the parent scale and stacking thirds to form a triad chord.
 The result is one chord for each degree in the scale.

-The chords will be of different types or quality based on the intervals in the scale.
+The chords will be of different types depending on how the scale degree intervals fall within the chord.

 Chords are numbered with roman numerals matching the number of their scale degree.
 Uppercase roman numerals are used for major chords, and lowercase roman numerals are used for minor chords.